 Juanita Jewell Shanks Craft was born in 1902 in Round Rock.
-Both of her parents were teachers and her father became the high school principal in Columbus, Texas.
+Both of her parents were educators, and her father became the high school principal in Columbus, Texas.

-She and her mother moved to Austin where she attended Anderson High School until she had to put her education on hold when her mother was diagnosed with tuberculosis but was unable to be admitted to the state sanitarium in San Angelo due to discriminatory policies.
-They lived in a tent near the hospital while Juanita pleaded with the staff to treat her, but her mother passed.
-At that point she went to live with her father in Columbus and graduated in 1919.
+She and her mother moved to Austin, where she attended Anderson High School until she had to put her education on hold when her mother was diagnosed with tuberculosis.
+Her mother was unable to be admitted to the state sanitarium in San Angelo due to discriminatory policies.
+The family lived in a tent near the hospital while Juanita pleaded with the staff to treat her, but her mother passed.
+At that point, she went to live with her father in Columbus and graduated in 1919.

-She moved to Dallas after divorcing her first husband, and she initially worked as a maid at the Adolphus Hotel and was later able to rent out her home to boarders.
+After divorcing her first husband, Craft moved to Dallas and initially worked as a maid at the Adolphus Hotel.
+She was later able to rent out her home to boarders.
 Working in the hotel let her meet famous people, one of the most notable being Eleanor Roosevelt.
-They became friends, and it was actually Eleanor who encouraged Juanita to become politically active.
+They became friends, and it was actually Ms. Roosevelt who encouraged Juanita to become politically active.

-The 1950s brought political and social changes for Dallas and Texas.
-There was only one day that Black people were allowed to go to the State Fair called Negro Achievement Day.
-For twelve years, from 1955 to 1967, she worked with Dallas youth to boycott that day and not attend the fair except to march and picket.
+The 1950s brought political and social changes for Dallas and all of Texas.
+African Americans were only allowed to attend the State Fair except on one day called Negro Achievement Day.
+For 12 years, from 1955 to 1967, she worked with Dallas youth to boycott that day and not attend the fair except to march and picket.
 Eventually desegregation allowed them to attend the fair any day they wished.

-She took on school desegregation in 1956 where Thurgood Marshall was co-counsel.
-Joe L. Atkins wanted to attend college at North Texas State, but was denied and she encouraged him to file a suit.
-While his case was in court, Joe became the first African American to attend college at Texas Western in El Paso.
-Even though he won his lawsuit, he never attended North Texas State and continued his education at Texas Western.
+Craft took on school desegregation in 1956 when Joe L. Atkins wanted to attend college at North Texas State College but was denied.
+She encouraged him to file a suit, and Atkins was represented by NAACP attorneys, including Thurgood Marshall.
+While his case was in court, Atkins became the first African American to attend college at Texas Western in El Paso.
+Even though he won his lawsuit, he never attended North Texas State College as an undergraduate and continued his education at Texas Western.

-That same year, Texas NAACP’s very existence was threatened.
-The Attorney General wanted to close it down, but was fought in court.
-The trial was held in Tyler, about 100 miles from where Juanita was living.
-The issue was that there weren’t any hotels for their attorneys to stay in, as the hotels in Tyler were still segregated.
-So, she drove the NAACP attorneys back and forth to Tyler every day.
-200 miles each day.
+That same year, Texas NAACP’s very existence was threatened by the State Attorney General.
+The case went to trial in Tyler, which was about 100 miles from where Craft was living.
+The issue was that there weren’t any hotels for Black attorneys to stay in, as the hotels in Tyler were still segregated.
+The attorneys stayed in Craft’s home, and she drove the NAACP attorneys 200 miles back and forth to Tyler.

-In 1963 she went to the White House to meet President Kennedy in order for him to acknowledge her work with the NAACP.
-She was invited back by President Johnson in 1966 for a civil rights conference and then in 1970 President Nixon invited her there for a third time to attend the White House Conference for Children.
+In 1963 she went to the White House to meet President Kennedy in acknowledgment of her work with the NAACP.
+She was invited back by President Johnson in 1966 for a civil rights conference, and then in 1970 President Nixon invited her there for a third time to attend the White House Conference for Children.

 She received many honors in the last decade of her life.
 Dallas named the Juanita Jewel Craft Park & Recreation Center for her.
 She also received the Eleanor Roosevelt Humanitarian Award for public service.

-The Juanita Craft Foundation was created the last year of her life and when she passed in 1985 the foundation donated her small home on Warren Street to the Dallas Parks & Recreation Department.
-Then, ten years after her death, her house became part of the Wheatley Place Historic District and is on the National Register of Historic Places.
+The Juanita Craft Foundation was created the last year of her life, and when she passed in 1985, the foundation donated her small home on Warren Street to the Dallas Parks & Recreation Department.
+Then, ten years after her death, her house became part of the Wheatley Place Historic District listed to the National Register of Historic Places.
 In 1985 the NAACP also recognized her fifty years of service to the organization.